JEFworks-Lab/jefworks-lab.github.io/_posts/2017-04-28-how-to-be-a-research-parasite.md

+---                                                                                                                                                                                                     layout: post
+comments: true
+tags: [notes, tutorial, bash, analysis]
+---

 # How to be a ["research parasite"](http://www.nejm.org/doi/full/10.1056/NEJMe1516564): a guide to analyzing public sequencing data from GEO

 In this tutorial, I will take you through my workflow for obtaining public sequencing data available on [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/).

 Let's say for example, I am interested in analyzing the single cell RNA-seq data found in this paper: [Single-Cell Analysis Reveals a Close Relationship between Differentiating Dopamine and Subthalamic Nucleus Neuronal Lineages](http://www.cell.com/cell-stem-cell/abstract/S1934-5909(16)30343-5)